BryanTheLai/StackRAG-Backend/README.md

 ### 11.4 Managing Costs

 Costs primarily involve AI API usage (Gemini, OpenAI) and Supabase resource consumption.
 Tracking token counts (possible via API responses or estimations) and Supabase usage metrics is important.
-Model selection and efficient prompting/processing (like using snippets for metadata) help manage costs.
+Model selection, efficient prompting/processing (like using snippets for metadata), and optimizing retrieval queries help manage costs.

+### 11.5 User Experience: Streaming Responses

+To provide a responsive user experience, especially during the potentially long-running retrieval and answer generation steps, the API will be designed to stream responses.
+This will leverage Server-Sent Events (SSE) via FastAPI's `StreamingResponse`.
+The backend generator will yield status updates (e.g., "Retrieving documents...", "Generating answer...") and LLM tokens as they are produced, allowing the frontend to display progress and the answer incrementally.

 ---